 7. Thank You!

-- A polite thank-you note for participating and helping with the school project.
+- A polite thank-you note for your participation and assistance with the school project.